ARM-software/abi-aa/sysvabi64/sysvabi64.rst

 .. code-block:: asm

-    // Code to obtain the offset of var from thread-pointer.
+    // Code to obtain the offset of var from thread pointer.
     // Loads the address of the resolver function into x1.
     // Places the address of the TLS Descriptor into x0. adrp  x0, :tlsdesc:var